 The project was done in two parts, we completed downstairs and then the clients moved downstairs so we could work on upstairs.
 Downstairs we moved some walls to create a bigger bathroom and kitchenette with a living space.

 The upstairs was a large-scale renovation, a full gut of the existing home.
 It involved significant changes to structural walls to create totally new open plan living and kitchen areas with skylights and a new large entry pivot door, internal doors and windows, new engineered flooring throughout and fresh paint.
 We moved more walls to create a master bathroom with European laundry and new ensuite off the master bedroom.
 No stone was unturned upstairs!
+For a job as significant as this, we estimated seven months from start to finish.
+Then COVID-19 shutdowns hit.
+However, even after eight weeks of not being able to work on the project at all, we were still able to hand the home back to our clients after eight months. |

 What’s the full home reno process?